tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/09_Ins_Contextualizing_Solidity.md

 [EVM Diagram](Images/EVM.png)

-* Solidity is the language of smart contracts used by Ethereum, as well as burrow and many other enterprise blockchain solutions.
+* Solidity is the language of smart contracts used by Ethereum, as well as Ethereum-compatible blockchains like IBM's Hyperledger Fabric and Burrow, JPMorgan Chase's Quorum, Ethereum Classic, and last, but not least, Counterparty which extends Bitcoin to support the EVM.

 * We're going to learn Solidity this week!
 It's a statically typed language, so it will also help you understand other statically typed languages like C++.